 These opinions are based on the assumption of compliance by all parties with the terms of the trust agreement and related documents.
 An opinion of counsel, however, is not binding on the IRS or the courts.
-Moreover, there are no cases or IRS rulings on similar transactions involving both debt and equity interests issued by a trust with terms similar to those of the notes.
+Moreover, there are no reported cases or IRS rulings on similar transactions involving debt issued by a trust with terms similar to those of the notes.